Anatomy of a Murder-1959

 The film pushed the envelope and is still enjoyable today.

-Throughout the film, which is admittedly slow at times, the audience finds itself unsure of the defendant’s guilt and is wary and suspicious of him from the start, which makes for great drama.
+Throughout the film, which is admittedly slow at times, the audience is unsure of the defendant’s guilt and wary and suspicious of him from the start, which creates great drama.

 The rooting value is with Stewart, the hero, and the interesting supporting cast provides deeper layers than similar type films that risk being wordy or preachy.